bbonning4/solve/README.md

-# MERN-Stack Infrastructure
+## solve

-Clone this repo to provide the starter code for a comprehensive MERN-Stack project including token-based authentication.
+# Application for solving problems using a photo